crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/alert_context.md

 The context configuration is part of the CrowdSec Hub and each collection should come with a context configuration file.

-The only thing to do if you want to see the context in the console is to enable the `context` option in your CrowdSec Local API (see below).
+The only thing to do if you want to see the context in the console is to enable the `context` option in your CrowdSec Local API [see below](#send-alert-context-to-crowdsec-console).

 You can get context values from: